Sabres' Russian player won't take part in Pride night warmup

 BUFFALO, N.Y.
 (AP) — Ilya Lyubushkin is citing an anti-gay Kremlin law and fears of retribution at home in Russia for electing not to participate in the Buffalo Sabres’ pregame warmup on the team’s Pride night, when players are expected to wear rainbow-colored jerseys in support of the LGBTQ+ community.

-The team announced Lyubushkin’s decision Monday morning.
+The team announced Lyubushkin’s decision Monday.
 Lyubushkin is from Moscow, where he has family and visits regularly in the offseason.

 The 28-year-old defenseman is expected to play Monday night against Montreal despite not taking part in warmups.
-Other players are set to not only wear the rainbow-colored jerseys but use Pride tape on their sticks.
+Other players plan to use Pride tape on their sticks in addition to wearing rainbow-colored jerseys.
 The Sabres as an organization are so intent on promoting Pride night that they changed their social media avatar to feature their logo encircled by a rainbow-colored outline.

-Sabres captain Kyle Okposo said Thursday he understood how difficult the situation was to navigate.
+“We continue to advocate for under-represented groups in hockey and hope that our Pride Night, like many across the league, sparks meaningful conversations and encourages support for the LGBTQIA+ community,” the team said in a statement.

-“There’s such a sensitivity to the topic, and you have concerns for the Russians, especially,” Okposo said.
-“I can speak for myself as an American, as somebody from North America, I don’t understand what it’s like to be in Russia and to grow up there.
-And I don’t think we’re able to speak about the psychology of those players, because we don’t understand.
-We’re frankly not capable of understanding because we haven’t been there.”
+“Our team feels strongly that one way to garner support is through wearing Pride jerseys and using Pride tape in warmups,” the team said.
+Without mentioning Lyubushkin specifically, the Sabres added: “We are are aware of general threats to certain players, and understand their decision to forego risk.”

 It has not just been Russian players opting out of warmups that have put Pride nights around the NHL in the spotlight in recent months.